Syria government shelling kills 8, mostly children, in Idlib | Law-Order

 - Lebanon

-Artillery fire from government-controlled territory Saturday killed at least eight civilians in Syria's last rebel enclave, most of them children, rescue workers and a war monitor said.
+Artillery fire from government-controlled territory and airstrikes Saturday killed at least eight civilians in Syria's last rebel enclave, most of them children, and destroyed a civil defense center and a water station, rescue workers and a war monitor said.

-The shelling in Ibleen, a village in southern Idlib province, hit the home of Subhi al-Assi, killing him, his wife and three of his children in their sleep, according to the rescue service known as White Helmets and Idlib's Health Directorate.
+The shelling in Ibleen, a village in southern Idlib province, hit the home of Subhi al-Assi, killing him, his wife and three of his children in their sleep, according to the rescue service known as the White Helmets and Idlib's Health Directorate.
 Al-Assi was an administrator in a local health center.

-Shelling also struck the home of a volunteer of the White Helmets, also known as Syria Civil Defense, killing his two children.
-The volunteer, Omar al-Omar, and his wife were wounded, according to White Helmets.
+Shelling also struck the home of a volunteer for the White Helmets, also known as the Syria Civil Defense, killing his two children.
+The volunteer, Omar al-Omar, and his wife were wounded, according to the White Helmets.
 In a nearby village, another child was killed and four others from the same family were wounded, according to the White Helmets.
-The Britain-based Syrian Observatory for Human Rights also reported the shelling and casualties.
-The area has seen rising violence in recent weeks between government forces and insurgents on the edge of the last rebel stronghold in the northwestern province of Idlib despite a truce brokered last year.
-The truce was negotiated between Turkey, which supports Syria's opposition, and Russia, the Syrian government's main backer.
-At the time, it halted a crushing Russian-backed government air and ground campaign aimed at retaking the region where nearly 4 million people, most of them displaced, live.
-Residents of the enclave are dependent on humanitarian aid brought in from across the border with Turkey.
-The region is dominated by insurgent groups.
-Dominant among them is Hayat Tahrir al-Sham, a group once linked to al-Qaida.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)